GreptimeTeam/docs/CONTRIBUTING.md

 It should match the current document structure.
 You need to use `-` and lowercase letters in markdown file names so that `summary.yml` can recognize these file names.

-### Chinese Documentation
+### Document Localization

-- The Chinese documentation is located in `/docs/zh` directory.
+- The localized documentation is located in the `/docs/xx` directory, where `xx` is the language code.
-- The file `summary-i18n.yml` in `/docs/zh` directory defines the navigation of the Chinese documentation website.
+- The `summary-i18n.yml` file in the `/docs/xx` directory defines the navigation of the localized documentation website.
-The content in `summary-i18n.yml` is the Chinease name of the relative directory.
+The content in `summary-i18n.yml` should be the localized name of the relative directory.
-If you add a new directory in `/docs/zh`, remember to update `summary-i18n.yml`.
+If you add a new directory in `/docs/xx`, remember to update `summary-i18n.yml`.

 ## Links